egormoroz/saturn/progress/progress.md

 |     7 |  19'273'822 | 10'528'642 | 10'246'249 |    895'180 |
 |     8 | 178'770'818 | 71'989'817 | 68'744'120 |  3'877'582 |

+## 5. Aspiration window
+Nothing special.
+Lowers amount of nodes a little bit.

+## 6. Root move ordering
+Puzzles did not improve significantly; nodes in quiet positions did reduce, although not everywhere...
+Sometimes it's better to sort by nodes rather than by score, but this needs to be tested...
+Fail-high-firt / fail-high ratio did improve actually.